pentaho/pentaho-kettle/README.txt

-OK.
-I just want to add a new property to a step using Eclipse as my IDE.
+Let's say I just want to add a new property to a step using Eclipse as my IDE.
 What do I have to do?

      - Check out the project and set it up as an Eclipse Java project.
      - Run the create-dot-classpath Ant target